 01 of 10

 Store blankets in a large woven basket if you want to hide them away, or choose one with an open weave, like this industrial metal basket.
+(We love using baskets to decorate all over the house.)
 The cool metal tones of the basket look perfect with flannel plaids.
 The handles make it easy to move from room to room.

 02 of 10